 During the winter months of 1998, a woman named Ann Clark noticed the Salvation Army’s homeless shelter had an overflow of men standing outside each night.
 In response to this community need, she partnered with St. James United Methodist Church to host an overnight emergency overflow shelter during the cold season.
 It was originally named the Community Overflow Shelter, but it was the birth of our Bigger Vision.
 The church leadership allowed her to use church vans to bring up to 14 homeless men from outside the Salvation Army to their fellowship hall for a meal and a safe, warm place to sleep that was chaperoned by volunteers.
 Within the next year, the number of guests served grew up to 22 per night, and mats were also acquired for the men to sleep on, which provided a level of comfort.
 In 2001, Ann Clark recruited Barbara and Richard Andersen to become the co-directors.
 They spent over a decade working with incredible volunteers to run the community winter shelter.

 In 2004, the shelter moved due to a fire at St. James UMC to Cornerstone Church.
 However, due to the effort it took churches to host our guests, the location of the shelter moved to various churches in downtown Athens for the next several years, searching for new locations during each off-season.
 Despite the lack of a permanent location, The Bigger Vision of Athens was finally incorporated as a 501(c)(3) nonprofit organization in 2007 with the help of volunteers from St. James and many other local churches.
 This enabled Bigger Vision to have a sustainable plan for continuation through a board of directors, as long as the need is present.
-Also, in 2012, we were lucky to have a generous donation in the form of a forgiven mortgage for our permanent building location at 95 North Avenue in downtown Athens.
+Also, in 2012, we were blessed to have a generous donation in the form of a forgiven mortgage for our permanent building location at 95 North Avenue in downtown Athens.

 Through all of these location changes, the organization survived on the tireless efforts of our amazing volunteers.
 It grew beyond the walls of St. James and every other temporary location through the involvement of our dedicated community members serving as mentors, overnight volunteers, meal providers, and board members.
 Due to collective efforts of the supporters of Bigger Vision, in 2013, we were able to officially hire our first Executive Director, which enabled our organization to have a higher level of consistency and closer relationships with guests.
 Since then, our paid staff has grown to 5, including 4 team members who oversee the shelter each night.